 Mr. Fuji gave his opinion.
-“I was there laughing, we all laughed.
+“I was there laughing; we all laughed.
 He made trouble on his own, and David just protected himself and the business.
 He was a hero, you’d better believe it.
 He’s a good man who protected the business.”

 Dr. D David Schultz, Never Out of Character

-Even in his mid-‘60s, David Schultz seems to never waver too far from his former in-ring persona and still lives up to the aura of the tough guy brawler who was never afraid to challenge anyone or take BS from anybody.
+Even in his mid-’60s, David Schultz seems to never waver too far from his former in-ring persona and still lives up to the aura of the tough guy brawler who was never afraid to challenge anyone or take B.S. from anybody.
 “I ain’t gonna say that there’s none out there that can beat me, but there’s a very few, and they’re dying quick!” says Shultz as he cackles maniacally.
 “Every time I read the paper, there’s another one gone.”

-Bruce Hart is convinced that if Schultz would not have had that incident with John Stossel, Dr. D would have been one of those iconic heels everyone talks about today.
-Schultz answers, “I hate to tell Bruce that he’s mistaken but I was the best heel.
+Bruce Hart is convinced that if Schultz had not had that incident with John Stossel, Dr. D would have been one of those iconic heels everyone talks about today.
+Schultz answers, “I hate to tell Bruce that he’s mistaken, but I was the best heel.
 NOBODY compared to me.
 They all loved my interviews because I was a rich woman’s lover and a poor girl’s dream!
 I turned down nobody.
 I wrestled everybody: their brother, their cousins, their sisters.
 The only one I turned down was Stu [Hart], I didn’t want to get in the ring with Stu!”

 Watch the 20/20 exposé on Professional Wrestling including David Schultz slapping John Stossel:

 To this day, David Schultz is adamant at saying that he never hit John Stossel on his ears, even while being inducted into the Cauliflower Alley Club in 2019.
-He took an envelope with supposedly Stossel’s deposition (a sworn out-of-court testimony) and also called out “Stone Cold” Steve Austin for continuing to “lie” by saying that Schultz hit Stossel on his ears.
+He took an envelope with supposedly Stossel’s deposition (a sworn, out-of-court testimony) and also called out “Stone Cold” Steve Austin for continuing to “lie” by saying that Schultz hit Stossel on his ears.
 Dr. D says that he still has “one fight left in him” and wants Steve Austin “face-to-face.”

 You can learn more about Dr. D David Schultz in his book, Don’t Call Me Fake: The Real Story of “Dr. D” David Schultz.